This post may contain affiliate links. Please read my disclosure.

 Ways to use leftover roasted chicken

-- Leftover chicken can be shredded and added to soups or ramens like this spicy chicken ramen.
+- Leftover chicken can be shredded and added to soups or ramens like this spicy chicken ramen or chicken congee.

-- Add shredded chicken to salads like this strawberry spinach salad.
+- Add shredded chicken to salads like this spinach salad with strawberries and pecans.

-- Use it in place of turkey in these leftover turkey hand pies, leftover turkey ramen or turkey lentil soup.
+- Use it in place of turkey in this turkey ramen or turkey lentil soup.

-- Add leftover chicken to risotto, fried rice or use it on a flatbread pizza.
+- Add leftover chicken to this green pea risotto, Chinese sausage fried rice or use it on this mushroom tart.

 Ingredients